 How do we know this?
 Because in countries with low vaccination rates, their rate of disease is at epidemic proportions.
-This interactive map shows where measles is at an epidemic rate worldwide – the majority of deaths from measles are in children under 5.
-Afghanistan which has an immunisation rate of less than 40% had 6000 cases in 2012 (likely to be more due to poor reporting mechanisms).
+This interactive map shows where measles is at an epidemic rate worldwide – the majority of deaths from measles are in children under five.
+In Afghanistan, which has an immunisation rate of less than 40%, there were 6000 cases in 2012 (likely to be more due to poor reporting mechanisms).

-If an unimmunised child does come in contact with measles for example, there is a 90% chance they will get it, and if they do get it there is a 1 in 5 chance they will be hospitalised for serious complications and a 1 in 1000 chance they will die.
+If an unimmunised child does come in contact with measles for example, there is a 90% chance they will get it.
+If they contract measles there is a 1 in 5 chance they will be hospitalised for serious complications and a 1 in 1000 chance they will die.
 So if increasing numbers of parents choose not to vaccinate due to a low risk of disease they are actually, ironically, increasing the risk of their child becoming seriously ill during outbreaks.
 What is almost worse is that they are putting some already really vulnerable kids at greater risk.

-Free-riders risk making sick & vulnerable children sicker
+Free-riders risk making sick and vulnerable children even sicker

-For children with compromised immunity, and in New Zealand this is mainly children and babies receiving chemotherapy treatment for cancer, or with immune system diseases, if they contract measles they have a 1 in 2 chance of dying from it.
+For children with compromised immunity, and in New Zealand this is mainly children and babies receiving chemotherapy treatment for cancer or with immune system diseases, if they contract measles they have a 1 in 2 chance of dying from it.
 Young babies, who have undeveloped immune systems and are too young to get a vaccination, are at high risk of contraction and hospitalisation during an outbreak of a disease.
-Children in poverty who already suffer an additional disease burden compared to their better off counter parts, are more vulnerable also due to their lower vaccination rates (an issue we will go into in the next blog).
+Children in poverty, who already suffer an additional disease burden compared to their better off counterparts, are more vulnerable also due to their lower vaccination rates.
 So as the rate of a disease increases due to a decline in vaccination rates, the kids that suffer from this decline are those that are least able to cope.

 It helps if information about the risks and benefits, both individual and population based, are communicated effectively and people are given the opportunity to understand that their personal decision affects everyone.

 In summary, having your child vaccinated helps not only your child but also everyone in society.
-The risks from a vaccination are much lower threat the serious risks that come with the diseases we vaccinate against.
-It might seem a good idea, to some, to get a ‘free ride ‘ from the lower disease rates we currently experience and not vaccinate.
+The risks from a vaccination are much lower than the serious risks that come with the diseases we vaccinate against.
+It might seem a good idea, to some, to get a ‘free ride’ from the lower disease rates we currently experience and not vaccinate.
 However, this lower rate only exists because people vaccinate their children.
-Ultimately such free riding will put all children who are not immunized at greater risk, as disease rates will go up again.
+Ultimately such free riding will put all children who are not immunised at greater risk, as disease rates will go up again.